baidu-research/oix/README.md

 # Open Information eXpression

-introduction to open information extraction
+Open Information eXpression (OIX) is proposed as a methodology to highly adaptable Open Information Extraction systems [\[1\]](#reference).
+Instead of **Extraction**, it focuses on **eXpression**, that is, expressing all the information in the language into an intermediate structure so that one can extract various types of information for different applications from the intermediate structure.
+Open Information Annotation (OIA) is our implementation of the OIX methodology.

 ## Open Information Annotation

-Open Information Annotation (OIA) is an implementation of Open Information eXpression (OIX).
-It is a language annotation on sentences.
+Open Information Annotation (OIA)[\[2\]](#reference) is an implementation of Open Information eXpression (OIX).
+It expresses a sentence into a Predicate/Function-Arguments structure.

+### Standards

 The OIA standard has evolved in two versions: